 Admission is competitive to the honors program.
 In order to be considered for admission to the honors program:

 - Be admitted to Concordia University as a full-time student leading to a BA degree.
 You can apply online.

 - Have a minimum high school GPA of 3.65 on a 4.00 scale.

 - Achieve a combined SAT score of 1725 or ACT composite score of 26.

-- Provide a copy of your high school (and college, if applicable) transcripts.
-You must also include:
+- A copy of your high school (and college, if applicable) transcripts.